Spomky-Labs/RoleHierarchyBundle/README.md

 ##Step 1: Install the bundle##

-The preferred way to install this bundle is to rely on Composer.
-Just check on Packagist the version you want to install (in the following example, we used "dev-master") and add it to your composer.json:
+The preferred way to install this bundle is to rely on Composer:

 	composer require spomky-labs/role-hierarchy-bundle "~2.0.0"